marcin-mucha/ParkingStars/presentation/presentation.md

 ---

-## Your unused stars stays with you.
+## Your unused stars stay with you.
 FOREVER!

 ---